RoCA: Robust Cross-Domain End-to-End Autonomous Driving: Introduction

 The \ours framework typically involves an initial stage to build the codebook and optimize GP parameters using source data, followed by efficient deployment or adaptation using only multi-view images processed through the learned GP component.
 This architecture also naturally lends itself to extensions for online streaming adaptation and active learning.

 Our main contributions are summarized as follows: \begin{itemize} \item We propose {\ours}, a novel framework for robust cross-domain end-to-end autonomous driving.
-Leveraging a Gaussian process (GP) formulation, \ours captures the joint distribution over ego and agent tokens, {which encode their respective future trajectories, enabling probabilistic prediction}. \item By utilizing our GP to impose regularization on source-domain training, \ours leads to more robust end-to-end planning performance across domains. \item \ours enables adaptation of the end-to-end model on a new target domain.
+Leveraging a Gaussian process (GP) formulation, \ours captures the joint distribution over ego and agent tokens, {which encode their respective future trajectories, enabling probabilistic prediction}. \item By utilizing our GP to impose regularization on source-domain training, \ours leads to more robust end-to-end planning performance both in domain and across domains. \item \ours enables adaptation of the end-to-end model on a new target domain.
 Apart from standard finetuning, its uncertainty awareness makes it possible to select more useful data in the active learning setup.
-Furthermore, \ours also supports online adaptation. \item Through extensive evaluation, \ours demonstrates robust performance across domains, for instance, driving in different cities and under image degradations.
-Domain adaptation using \ours is not only more effective, leading to better planning performance, but also more efficient, by using the predictive uncertainty to select more useful data for finetuning. \end{itemize}
+Furthermore, \ours also supports online adaptation. \item Through extensive evaluations (including both closed-loop and long-tail scenarios), \ours consistently demonstrates robust performance across domains, for instance, transferring from simulation to real world, driving in different cities, and under challenging image degradations.
+Moreover, domain adaptation with \ours is not only more effective yielding superior planning accuracy, but is also more efficient, as it leverages predictive uncertainty to prioritize the most informative data for fine-tuning. \end{itemize}